websight-io/docs/docs/docs/developers/deployment/kubernetes/index.md

 !!! info ""

     Digital Ocean does **not** support `persistent volumes` with `ReadWriteMany` access mode.
-For simplicity sake, we create a single node Kubernetes cluster to work with `ReadWiteOnce` access mode.
+For simplicity sake, we create a single node Kubernetes cluster to work with `ReadWriteOnce` access mode.

 1. [Authenticate `doctl` with an API token](https://docs.digitalocean.com/reference/doctl/how-to/install/)
     - API token scopes: `Read` and `Write`